Our Veterinary Team in Cropwell

 Her primary veterinary interests are with internal medicine, emergency medicine, surgery and food animal medicine.
-She and her husband, Tracey, have moved back to the family farm, now a functioning beef and horse operation, with their 1 year old son, Mason, and 2 Labs, Bailey and Trooper.
+She and her husband, Tracey, have moved back to the family farm, now a functioning beef and horse operation, with their son, Mason, and 2 Labs, Bailey and Trooper.
 When not working, Dr. Bearden and her family enjoy lake life, visiting with extended family and raising Holstein dairy cattle on the farm.